Facing Mortgage Foreclosure

 Sheriff's Sale

 In the event that the default is not resolved, the lender may take action to force a sale of the property, known as a “sheriff’s sale.”
 The borrower will should either receive a notice of sale four weeks before the sheriff’s sale, or in some cases, a summons to court, where the lender will request the court to authorize the sheriff’s sale.
 The sheriff for the county where the property is located will conduct a sheriff’s sale in a public place.
 Once the sheriff’s sale has occurred, it may be difficult to save the home.
 Generally, the mortgage can no longer be “cured” or “worked out,” but rather a whole new loan must be obtained to cover the amount bid for the property at the sheriff’s sale, interest, attorney’s fees, and various other fees relating to the foreclosure.
 Obtaining new financing for a loan that may be larger than the original loan (due to fees) is difficult and may be compounded by damage to the borrower’s credit caused by the foreclosure.
 If at all possible, borrowers are encouraged to take action to resolve the defaulted mortgage before the sheriff’s sale.
-After the sheriff sale, the borrower does have some options for recourse, however, during the “redemption period.”
+After the sheriff sale, however, the borrower does have some options for recourse during the “redemption period.”

 Redemption Period